Katie White (musician): TKO

 White started her music career aged 14 in 1997 in a girl group punk trio TKO, short for technical knock out, with two friends from Lowton school, Joanne Leeson and Emma Lally.
-TKO was managed by White's father's music management company.
 They had some success and supported Steps and Atomic Kitten.
 TKO also appeared on ITV's CD:UK.
-In March 2001, David White brought in songwriter Jules De Martino, who wrote four songs for TKO.
 TKO were not able to secure a record deal but released a single on the Internet.

 Dear Eskiimo

 White got back in touch with Jules De Martino when she was at Leeds University and he moved to Manchester.
 They formed a band called Dear Eskiimo (often misreported as Dead Eskimo) with a DJ friend Simon Templeman.
 The name was intended to be as nomadic, tribal and independent as possible.
-There were already several bands called "Eskimo" but Jules, who wrote the lyrics, wanted his songs to tell good stories as if in a letter, hence "Dear Eskiimo" with the odd spelling of 'Eskimo" with two 'I"s to make it stand out.
 Their first performance was as a support between two rock bands but it went well and they were signed up by Mercury Records at the end of 2004.
 Creative differences and the management style of the record label caused them to split up.